 - Johann Sebastian Bach turned it into a song in his cantata Gloria in Excelsis Deo

 - Handel‘s Messiah XIV.
-Recit: There were Shepherds sets up the Chorus Glory to God
+Recit: There were Shepherds set up the Chorus Glory to God

 But the Nativity account does not describe the angels singing it.
 And none of the angels were named Harold.

 However, here’s what I think.
-Usually, when angels appear in the Bible, people are struck with fear.
-Except in Joseph’s dreams.
+Usually, when angels appear in the Bible, people are struck with fear, except in Joseph’s dreams.
 But these shepherds were.
-I suspect if I were to hear a multitude of the heavenly hosts speaking to me, it would be indescribable, extraordinary, awesome, and fearsome.
-I would probably not be able to describe it in any way other than singing.
+I suspect if I heard a multitude of the heavenly hosts speaking to me, it would be indescribable, extraordinary, awesome, astounding, fearsome.
+I would probably be unable to describe it in any way other than singing.

 Bill Petro, your friendly neighborhood historian